Rain pushes NASCAR playoff race at Talladega to Monday | Times Leader

 NASCAR and NBC were in early discussions on how to mitigate crowd ambiance after spectators at Talladega on Saturday chanted an expletive directed at President Joe Biden that was picked up on air during winner Brandon Brown’s interview.

 The race winner typically stops on the frontstretch to collect the checkered flag and then do a live interview.
-The chants Saturday at Talladega, where as they paraded past the main entrance on Speedway Boulevard, could be heard over Brown’s interview.
+The chants Saturday at Talladega, where a convoy of trucks and motorcycles waved Confederate flags as they paraded past the main entrance on Speedway Boulevard, could be heard over Brown’s interview.

 Ideas being discussed were to move the interview away from the grandstand fence in an effort to diminish the ambient noise.